 To take full advantage of such a supplier’s capabilities, the relationship must begin to be built at the concept or even ideation stage.
 The right supply partner will be able to provide valuable insight to choose the best path from the outset.
 Just a few hours spent up-front with the supplier’s experts can reduce future design hours many-fold, cut overall development time by months, and ultimately deliver a more optimized and valuable product to the market.

-Once the POC testing is complete, a strategic motor supplier can then provide custom prototypes in as little as 4 weeks when there is a cohesive development strategy that allows design work and long lead time component or tooling to be initiated preemptively.
-This leaves the device designer with ample time to complete product design work, iterate on the motor design, or resolve other issues before the 6-month regulatory filing deadline.
+Once the POC testing is complete, a strategic motor supplier can then provide custom prototypes in as little as 4 weeks when there is a cohesive development strategy that allows design work and long lead time component or tooling to be preemptively initiated.
+This leaves the device designer with ample time to complete product design work, iterate on the motor design or resolve other issues before the 6-month regulatory filing deadline.
 After testing is completed on each iteration of prototypes, the motor supplier sends its engineers to the customer’s site for detailed design reviews of the motor and system.

-When it comes time to move to production, it is assured that the motor supplier is capable of executing the design.
-If the Design Engineer needed to switch suppliers at this time, it is unlikely that a new supplier would be able to meet the unique requirements of the application without a design change that would derail the regulatory approval.
-In the end the successful incorporation of a custom motor maximizes power and efficiency while eliminating extra components and therefore reducing cost, size, and complexity.
+When it comes time to move to production, it is assured that the motor supplier can execute the design.
+If the design engineer needed to switch suppliers at this time, it is unlikely that a new supplier would be able to meet the unique requirements of the application without a design change that would derail the regulatory approval.
+In the end the successful incorporation of a custom motor maximizes power and efficiency while eliminating extra components and therefore reducing cost, size and complexity.
 The total development time is also shortened thanks to the seamless transition between motor iterations and the elimination of surprises that could have rippled through the device design.

-Portescap produces precision motors, gearheads, encoders, and assemblies for medical applications such as Surgical Power Tools, Infusion Pumps, and Ventilators.
-Its products and services are carefully developed to provide the advantages to its customers described above.
+Portescap produces precision motors, gearheads, encoders and assemblies for medical applications such as surgical power tools, infusion pumps and ventilators.
+Its products and services are carefully developed to provide the advantages to its customers described in this document.